-The timeline and goals of Making Tax Digital have changed several times following government review and this guide – based around a series of frequently asked questions – aims to remove any ambiguity for both businesses and accountancy practices, while offering advice on how to get ready for it.
+The timeline and goals of Making Tax Digital have changed several times following government review and this guide aims to remove any ambiguity for both businesses and accountancy practices, while offering advice on how to get ready for it.

-Beyond a full description of the Making Tax Digital scheme and a helpful business checklist and advice on submitting VAT returns, here are just some of the questions answered within the guide:
+Beyond a full description of the Making Tax Digital scheme, a helpful business checklist and advice on submitting VAT returns, here are just some of the questions answered within the guide:

-- What records do I need to set up a new direct debit with HMRC for Making Tax Digital for VAT?
+- Will I need to set up a new direct debit with HMRC for Making Tax Digital for VAT?

-Making Tax Digital: A guide for businesses also features advice from entrepreneur and Sage Ambassador Peter Jones, who offers top tips to help your business in its Making Tax Digital preparations.
+The ultimate guide to Making Tax Digital also features advice from entrepreneur and Sage Ambassador Peter Jones, who offers top tips to help your business in its Making Tax Digital preparations.

-Making Tax Digital should make it easier for individuals and businesses to get their tax right and keep on top of their affairs as well as transforming HM Revenue and Customs (HMRC) into a world leading, digital tax authority.
+Making Tax Digital should make it easier for individuals and businesses to get their tax right and keep on top of their affairs as well as transforming HMRC into a world leading, digital tax authority.
 Ultimately, it will make life easier for everybody.

 This guide can help your business or practice ease itself into the process with the minimum of fuss and stress.